Netflix falls short on new subscribers as pandemic boost fizzles

-(Reuters) - Netflix Inc on Tuesday posted the weakest subscriber gains in four years as streaming competition increased, pandemic restrictions eased and live sports returned to television.
+(Reuters) - Netflix Inc NFLX.O on Tuesday posted its weakest subscriber gains in four years as streaming competition increased, pandemic restrictions eased and live sports returned to television.

 The company added 2.2 million paid subscribers globally during the quarter that ended Sept.
 30, missing Wall Street's target of 3.4 million and its own forecast.
 (Graphic: tmsnrt.rs/3jhdq7e)